awegroup/MegAWES/README.md

 	Also an example is provided on how to visualise the converged power pumping cycle as an animation.

 4. Required libraries are found in the `Lib` folder and the source code can be found in the `Src` folder which are divided up between code required for 3DoF, 6DoF or both simulations.
-A more detailed description of the files and folders is given in [File structure & Description](#file-structure-and-descriptions).
-Rapp [4] gives a more detailed explanation of the controller strategy and reference frames used throughout this framework.
+Rapp [[4]](#References) gives a more detailed explanation of the controller strategy and reference frames used throughout this framework.

 ## Documentation